 - Develop business plans based on outputs from regenerative systems.

-- During the course each participant will get hands on design practice by designing a site of your choice or you can design a site located on or near the training venue.
-If you are going to design a site of your own choice, such as your current home, you will have to bring along a scale map of the property you wish to design with contour lines, and a list of relevant data (see lower down in the page) so you will effectively interact with the design tools and processes within the context of your own life’.
-Designing happens as individuals or in small groups which providins essential training in working in teams and interactive group multitasking.
+- During the course, each participant will get hands-on design practice by designing a site of your choice or you can design a site located at or near the training venue.
+If you are going to design a site of your own choice, such as your current home, you will have to bring along a scale map of the property you wish to design with contour lines, and a list of relevant data (see lower down on the page) so you will effectively interact with the design tools and processes within the context of your own life’.
+Designing happens as individuals or in small groups which provide essential training in working in teams and interactive group multitasking.
 We will run through the complete design process over the duration of the course and by the end of the course you will have completed a design and be well practiced in the permaculture design process.
 Effective knowledge of the design process is central to permaculture and the course process ensures practical experience in the following aspects of design…